Empirical Risk Minimization with Relative Entropy Regularization: Introduction

-In this paper, the ERM-RER is generalized to incorporate a~$\sigma$-finite measure with arbitrary support as the reference measure.
-The flexibility introduced by this generalization becomes particularly relevant for the case in which priors are available in the form of probability distributions that can be evaluated up to some normalizing factor, cf. \cite{robert2004monte}, or cannot be represented by probability distributions, e.g., equal preferences among elements of infinite countable sets.
-For some specific choices of the reference measure, the ERM-RER boils down to particular cases of special interest: $(i)$ the information-risk minimization problem presented in \cite{zhang2006information}; $(ii)$ the ERM with differential entropy regularization; and $(iii)$ the ERM with discrete entropy regularization.
-See for instance \cite{kapur1989bookMaxEntropy} and references therein.
-Hence, the proposed formulation yields a unified mathematical framework that comprises a large class of problems.
-In this paper, if the solution to the ERM-RER problem exists, it is shown to be unique.
-The condition for the existence is mild and is always satisfied when the reference measure is a probability measure.
-Interestingly, such a solution is mutually absolutely continuous with the reference measure in most practical cases.
-In this general setting, the solution is recognized as a Gibbs probability measure despite the fact that its partition function is defined with respect to a $\sigma$-finite measure.
-Interestingly, most of the properties known for the classical ERM-RER problem are shown to hold in the most general case.
-For instance, the empirical risk observed when models are sampled from the ERM-RER optimal probability measure is a sub-Gaussian random variable that exhibits a PAC guarantee for the ERM problem without regularization.
+When the reference measure is a probability measure, the solution to the ERM-RER problem is known to be unique and correspond to a Gibbs probability measure.
+Such a Gibbs probability measure has been studied using measure theoretic and information theoretic notions in \cite{de2021quantitative, AthreyaGibbs, hwang1980laplace, hasenpflug2022wasserstein, aminian2021exact, raginsky2016information, russo2019much, zhang2006information, asadi2020chaining, xu2017information}; statistical physics in \cite{catoni2004statistical}; PAC (Probably Approximatively Correct)-Bayesian learning theory in \cite{shawe1997pac,mcallester2003pac, haddouche2020pacbayes, guedj2019free}; and proved to be of particular interest in classification problems in \cite{alquier2021non, alquier2016properties, mazuelas2022generalized, jaakkola1999maximum, zhu2009maximum, InriaRR9515} and~\cite{lecun2006tutorial}.
+In the general case in which the reference is a $\sigma$-finite measure, a solution to the ERM-RER problem does not always exist.
+Nonetheless, if it exists, it is shown to be a unique Gibbs probability despite the fact that its partition function is defined with respect to a $\sigma$-finite measure.
+The condition for the existence is mild and is always satisfied when the reference measure is a probability measure, as highlighted above.
+Interestingly, such a solution is mutually absolutely continuous with the reference measure and most of the properties known for the classical ERM-RER problem are shown to hold in the most general case.
+For instance, under certain conditions, the empirical risk observed when models are sampled from the ERM-RER-optimal probability measure is a sub-Gaussian random variable that exhibits a PAC guarantee for the ERM problem without regularization.